 As colleges and universities navigate the COVID-19 pandemic, we're continuing our efforts to provide you with useful student resources and the latest online program information.
 Check our coronavirus resources page to learn more.

 Businesses must change to survive.
 Successfully implementing changes in terms of a business's vision, products, and processes requires strong leadership.
 An online master's in organizational management prepares business leaders to help their teams and companies thrive.
 Graduates can find careers in various industries, where their business planning, team development, and negotiation skills help organizations develop new markets and overcome economic challenges.

 The Bureau of Labor Statistics (BLS) projects 5% growth in management occupations between 2019 and 2029 — slightly faster than the projected job growth for all occupations.
 Additionally, the median salary for these occupations is $105,660, which is higher than any other major occupational group.
 Job candidates with business acumen and organizational management skills can pursue business management careers in fields like healthcare, construction, and finance.

-What Are the Best Online Master's in Organizational Management Programs of 2020?
+What Are the Best Online Master's in Organizational Management Programs?
 Here Are Our Top 10:

 Is your school on this list?
 Get the BestColleges ranking seal.